Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Introduction

-Most CSPNe have hydrogen-rich stellar atmospheres, but a substantial fraction ($\lesssim25$\%) of them have been found to have \textit{hydrogen-deficient} fast expanding atmospheres characterized by high mass-loss rates \citep{Tylenda1993,Leuenhagen1996,Leuenhagen1998,Acker2003}.
-Their surface abundances exhibit helium, carbon, oxygen and neon that are products of the helium-burning phase and a post-helium flash \citep{Werner2006}.
-Most of these CSPNe are classified as the carbon sequence of Wolf-Rayet ([WR]) stars, resembling those of massive Wolf--Rayet (WR) stars \citep[][]{vanderHucht1981,vanderHucht2001}, where the square bracket distinguishes them from massive counterparts.
-About half of them have stellar temperatures of 80--150\,kK, and are identified as the early-type ([WCE]), including the spectral classes [WO1]--[WC5] \citep{Koesterke1997,Pena1998}.
-Others having stellar temperatures between 20-80~kK are called the late-type ([WCL]), including [WC6--11] \citep{Leuenhagen1996,Leuenhagen1998}.
-A few CSPNe show narrower and weaker emission lines (C\,{\sc iv} 5805\,{\AA} and C\,{\sc iii} 5695\,{\AA}), which are not identical to those [WR], so called weak emission-line stars \citep[\textit{wels};][]{Tylenda1993}.
-These \textit{wels} CSPNe are surprisingly higher towards the Galactic bulge and closer to the center of the Galaxy, and apparently originated from different stellar populations than [WR] stars \citep{Gorny2004,Gorny2009}.
+Most CSPNe have hydrogen-rich stellar atmospheres, but a substantial fraction ($\lesssim25$\%) of them have been found to possess \textit{hydrogen-deficient} fast expanding atmospheres characterized by high mass-loss rates \citep{Tylenda1993,Leuenhagen1996,Leuenhagen1998,Acker2003}.
+Their surface abundances exhibit helium, carbon, oxygen, and neon, which are products of the helium-burning phase and a post-helium flash \citep{Werner2006}.
+The majority of these CSPNe are classified as Wolf-Rayet ([WR]) stars with carbon sequences, resembling massive Wolf–Rayet (WR) stars \citep[][]{vanderHucht1981,vanderHucht2001}, where the square brackets distinguish them from their massive counterparts.
+Roughly half of them are called early-type ([WCE]) stars, including the spectral classes [WO1]--[WC5] \citep{Koesterke1997,Pena1998}, which have stellar temperatures ranging from 80--150\,kK.
+Others with stellar temperatures from 20 to 80~kK are named late-type ([WCL]) stars with [WC6--11] \citep{Leuenhagen1996,Leuenhagen1998}.
+A few CSPNe have narrower and weaker emission lines (C\,{\sc iv} 5805\,{\AA} and C\,{\sc iii} 5695\,{\AA}) that are not identical to those of [WR] stars, the so-called weak emission-line stars \citep[\textit{wels};][]{Tylenda1993}.
+These \textit{wels} CSPNe are surprisingly higher towards the Galactic bulge and closer to the Galaxy's center, and they appear to have evolved from different stellar populations than [WR] stars \citep{Gorny2004,Gorny2009}.
+However, medium-resolution spectroscopic studies of 19 stars, that had previously been classified as \textit{wels} using low-resolution spectra, pointed to 12 normal H-rich, 2 probably H-deficient, and 5 unclassified stars \citep{Weidmann2015}.

 This work is aimed at the morpho-kinematic properties of PNe surrounding [WR] and \textit{wels} nuclei by means of optical integral field unit (IFU) spectroscopy.
 This paper is structured as follows.
-Section\,\ref{wc1:sec:observations} describes our observational and data reduction.
-In Section\,\ref{wc1:sec:kinematic}, we present the IFU kinematic results.
-The morpho-kinematic modeling and their results are presented in Section\,\ref{wc1:sec:morpho-kinematic}, followed by our conclusion in Section\,\ref{wc1:sec:conclusions}.
+Section\,\ref{wc1:sec:observations} describes our observational and data reduction processes.
+In Section\,\ref{wc1:sec:kinematic}, we present our IFU kinematic results.
+Three-dimensional (3D) morpho-kinematic models and their results are presented in Section\,\ref{wc1:sec:morpho-kinematic}, followed by conclusions and discussion in Section\,\ref{wc1:sec:conclusions}.